erikzaadi/manager-readme/bi-yearly-leap-process.md

 1. Finalize the summary section
 2. Translate goals into the relevant tracking systems (Notion, quarterly plans or HiBob)
 3. Use quarterly check ins to review metrics, product alignment and leadership progress
-4. Reference the LEAP from the next cycle to close the loop
+4. Reference the LEAP in the next cycle to track progress and close the loop

 ## Principles of the LEAP